oldA5/shinMushiking_deploy_support/README.md

 # shinMushiking_deploy_support
-a supporter of you shin-Mushiking card game
+a supporter of your shin-Mushiking card game